mxagar/statistics_with_python_coursera/01_Visualization/Statistics_Python_1_Visuaization.md

 ## 2. What is Data?

-Data can be represneted in numbers, images, words, audio.
+Data can be represented in numbers, images, words, audio.

 Some cool visualizations from [https://flowingdata.com](https://flowingdata.com):